-- Clearly defined measurable goals, objectives and anticipated outcomes; - A timeline for implementation that clearly defines milestones, inclusive of start-up; - A timeline for when each service or activity will be implemented if a staggered approach is to be used; - Location and description of unit including how it will be staffed twenty-four (24) hours a day, seven (7) days a week year round, the populations served and description compliance under the Americans with Disabilities Act of 1990 (42 U.S.C. § 12101) (ADA); - Mission and vision statement with a description of how the goals and objectives flow from the organization's mission and vision; - Description of activities and services that will be provided, including other resources that can be leveraged to support the project along with a rationale for the inclusion of each specific service and activity; - Existing relationships with, and understanding of, community resources; - Involvement of key partners and the roles they will assume in the implementation of crisis stabilization and referral to community-based treatment.
-(NOTE: letters of commitment are required from all key partners and these commitment letters will not count towards page limitations); and - Description of any potential challenges, if known, and contingency plans for addressing concerns related to circumstances that may arise.
+- Clearly defined measurable goals, objectives and anticipated outcomes; - A timeline for implementation that clearly defines milestones, inclusive of start-up; - A timeline for when each service or activity will be implemented if a staggered approach is to be used; - Location and description of facility including hours and days/evenings of operation for the populations served and description of ADA compliance; - Mission and vision statement with a description of how the goals and objectives flow from the organization's mission and vision; - Description of activities and services that will be provided, including other resources that can be leveraged to support the project along with a rationale for the inclusion of each specific service and activity; - Existing relationships with, and understanding of, community resources; - Involvement of key partners and the roles they will assume in the implementation of recovery support services.
+(NOTE: letters of commitment are required from all key partners and these commitment letters will not count towards page limitations); - A plan for peer involvement in support services; and - Describe any potential challenges, if known, and contingency plans for addressing concerns related to circumstances that may arise.

 Project Narrative - Project Evaluation(p.
-30)
+41)

 The applicant must include clear, quantitative goals and objectives for the grant period and present a sound and feasible evaluation plan that meets the goals in this application.
-The applicant should demonstrate their ability to collect data on the following key outputs/outcomes:
+Applicants must demonstrate how they collect data on each of the following key outcomes: